DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __Why?__

-Duplication of services or components adds cost and complexity.
+Duplication of services or components adds cost and complexity for the organisation.

 __How?__
 - When re-using components and services, projects are likely to need to assemble several components / products to meet end-to-end requirements and not just look for single solutions